 Adapting a novel into a film is never an easy task.

 With a large fanbase behind it and high expectations all around, the pressure was on the DNEG creative team to capture the photorealistic visual style of the film.
-Spearheaded by director Denis Villenueve, Overall VFX Supervisor Paul Lambert, and DNEG VFX Supervisors Tristan Myles and Brian Connor, it was an ambitious project to take on but using Foundry’s compositing toolset and the artistic minds of the DNEG team, they were able to create Oscar-worthy visual effects.
+Spearheaded by director Denis Villenueve, Overall VFX Supervisor Paul Lambert, and DNEG VFX Supervisors Tristan Myles and Brian Connor, it was an ambitious project but using Foundry’s compositing toolset and the artistic minds of the DNEG team, they were able to create Oscar-worthy visual effects.

 Building fictional planets